 - Miscellaneous.
 The unexpected should be expected.
 While you should try to factor in all the known costs, you should also have some flexibility for those unanticipated expenses that arise.

 Developing a new business is an exciting venture.
 Taking the time to thoughtfully plan out your costs helps to make the rest of the process that much easier and fulfilling.

 Small businesses are the lifeblood of the American economy.
 That is why Benetrends specializes in supporting small-business owners.

 We pioneered the Rollover as Business Start-Ups (ROBs) funding model, which helps entrepreneurs use 401(k) and other retirement fund assets to start and grow businesses.
-While we provide retirement plan servicing, we have partnered with providers to help you with credit card processing, payroll management, legal services and business insurance.
+While we provide retirement plan servicing, we have partnered with providers to help you with credit card processing, legal services and business insurance.
 To learn more about how Benetrends can support your business, calculate how much you need to start your business.